Three Lions Productions

 Lampposts and classroom lights

-The main risk here is the fact the someone might not see something
+The main risk here is the fact the someone might not see something and then trip over/bump into it

-to have a torch or that all filming is done during the day
+An improvement on the safety control measures would be for everyone to have a torch or that all filming is done during the day

-The most that this risk could give someone is a level 3 injury as
+The most that this risk could give someone is a level 3 injury as someone could trip over something.

 The equipment being used